L0RDR0B/L0RDR0B.github.io/index.markdown

 layout: home
 title: Toby Best
 subtitle: Toby Best, PhD Researcher
 description: This is my website.
-There are many like it, but this one is mine! :D
+There are many like it, but this one is mine!
 ---

 ## About

-aeiou aeiou pootis

-Who I am

-What I've studied
+Welcome to my website!

-I completed my MEng Mathematical Computation at University College London in 2020.
+My name is Toby.
+I'm a PhD researcher at Queen Mary's University of London, studying "Game Master AI for Tabletop Games" as part of [Intelligent Games & Game Intelligence (iGGi)][iggi].
+Before that, I completed my MEng Mathematical Computation at University College London in 2020.

-[Intelligent Games & Game Intelligence (iGGi)][iggi].
+I am an avid fan of tabletop role-playing games, and am especially fond of the communal creativity and improvised collaborative storytelling of roleplay.

 [You can learn more about my research on my iGGi page here][iggipage], or [with my iGGi Conference poster here][iggiposter].

 Below here on this website is my portfolio, of various projects, courseworks and game jams I have worked on over the years, as well as my publications and papers.

+Please, make yourself at home!

 ---